SpikingBrain: Spiking Brain-inspired Large Models: Training Paradigm

 where \( \mathbf{W} \) is the weight matrix and \( \mathbf{y} \) is the output of the linear projection layer.
 Because each \( \mathbf{s}_t \) takes values from \(\{0, 1, -1\}\), matrix multiplications are replaced by event-driven accumulations, thereby improving computational efficiency.

 To expand \( \mathbf{s}_{\text{INT}} \) into multi-step spikes \( \mathbf{s}_t \), we design three encoding schemes tailored to different application needs.
 The primary goal is to replace dense matrix multiplications with sparse, event-driven additions when supported by appropriate hardware, while optimizing the spike firing rate and number of time steps without sacrificing representational capacity.
-This reduces power consumption and increases computational sparsity. \begin{itemize} \item \textbf{Binary Spike Coding \{0,1\}}: This is the most basic event-driven spike coding method.
-Each time a unit spike is fired (with a value of $1$), it represents an activation of the neuron state, and the spike count is accumulated over continuous time steps.
+This reduces power consumption and increases computational sparsity. \begin{itemize} \item \textbf{Binary Spike Coding $\{0,1\}$}: This is the most basic event-driven spike coding method.
+Each time a unit spike is fired (with a value of $1$), it represents an activation of the neuron state, and the spike count is accumulated over continuous time steps~\citep{xu2025neuromorphic}.
 This coding scheme is intuitive and simple, with low computational overhead, making it suitable for scenarios with very low spike counts and effectively reducing system complexity.
 However, when representing large counts, this coding often requires many time steps to complete the representation.
 Additionally, the lack of directional optimization for spike firing results in a higher firing rate, further limiting system energy efficiency.
+Meanwhile, this encoding scheme only supports positive integers (unsigned $\mathbf{s}_{\text{INT}}$) which is not applicable to Adaptive Threshold Spiking.